makkinga/laravel-dkw-models/README.md

 ## Usage

-This package gives you the global helper function `dkw()` containing all model names and model name additions:
+This package gives you the global helper function `dkw()` containing all model names and model name additions.

 Optionally you can get a specific array using one of these methods: